Bodybuilding Vs. Powerlifting: Strength or Physique?

 For muscle building and exercises, powerlifters focus on full body workouts to build overall strength to support their competitive lifts of “the big three”.
 Bodybuilders will do the same type of workouts, but will target muscles with accessory lifts to continue their mission of perfect symmetry.

-Bodybuilding and Powerlifting Wrap Up
+Bodybuilding vs. Powerlifting Wrap Up

 While it is possible to be both a powerlifter and a bodybuilder, it can prove to be difficult in the long run given the different demands in training and diet required for each respective sport.
 While bodybuilding focuses on overall appearance, powerlifting tends to drift more to sheer strength.
 Knowing your intended main focus is key for fully understanding what you want to get out of each.